 Deer avoid daffodils, foxgloves, and poppies because they are poisonous.
 Deer dislike fragrant plants with powerful aromas.
 Herbs like asphodels, ornamental salvias, and lavender are all “unbearably smelly” to deer.

 Is Hydrangea deer resistant?

 In general, deer don’t like hydrangeas.
 However, we wouldn’t claim that hydrangeas are deer resistant or deer proof.
-Taking additional precautions to keep deer from eating your lovely bushes is not difficult, and it shouldn’t prevent you from trying to grow hydrangeas in your garden.
+Taking additional precautions when gardening to keep deer from eating your lovely bushes is not difficult, and it shouldn’t prevent you from trying to grow hydrangeas in your garden.

 What is the best deer repellent?